Kenshin Yasuda

-Kenshin Yasuda (保田 堅心, Yasuda Kenshin) is a Japanese footballer currently playing as a midfielder for Belgian Challenger Pro League club Jong Genk, on loan from Oita Trinita.
+Kenshin Yasuda (保田 堅心, Yasuda Kenshin) is a Japanese footballer currently playing as a midfielder for club V-Varen Nagasaki.

 Club career

 Yasuda made his professional debut for Oita Trinita in a 2–1 Emperor's Cup win against Thespakusatsu Gunma.

 On 8 January 2025, Yasuda joined Jong Genk in Belgium on a loan-deal, on a contract for the rest of the season, with an option to buy.

+On 6 July 2026, Yasuda joined V-Varen Nagasaki on a undisclosed deal.

 International career

 In June 2024, he took part in the Maurice Revello Tournament in France. with Japan.